-I am pleased to begin today with the first of a three-part series on both how scholars can collaborate to increase their research output and on transnational work on the U.S.-Mexican borderlands.
+I am pleased to conclude our three-part series on both how scholars can collaborate to increase their research output and on transnational work on the U.S.-Mexican borderlands.
+If you missed the first or second post, please check them out.
 Andrae Marak is the Dean of the College of Arts and Sciences & Graduate Studies and a Professor of History and Political Science at Governors State University.
 Laura Tuennerman is a Professor of History at California University of Pennsylvania.
 They are co-editors (with Clarissa Confer) of Transnational Indians in the North American West (Texas A&M Press, 2015).
 Their blog posts will discuss the way they utilize both scholars’ strengths to do the transnational research that made this and other works possible.

-Co-Researching and Authoring Across National Borders, Part I
+Co-Researching and Authoring Across National Borders, Part III

 In our past two blogs, Laura and I (Andrae) have explored how we worked together to engage in both the archival and historiographical research and writing of At the Border of Empires: The Tohono O’odham, Gender, and Assimilation, 1880 – 1934 (University of Arizona Press, 2013).
 The first blog highlighted how we took advantage of our different backgrounds – me as a Mexicanist who focuses on gender, race, and identity and Laura as a U.S. historian whose work focuses on gender and identity during the Progressive Area – to put together a transnational research plan.
 Our second blog focused on our research process, who went where, and how we took notes so that they would be accessible and useful for both of us.
 Here we will share more about our writing and dissemination process.